aspencage/sample-public-repo/README.md

 ### *Repo Under Construction*
+This is a sporadically-updated GitHub repository.
 More example code will continue to be added over time and can be shared bilaterally on request.